-Part 2 of a 3 part series on Metal Earth’s Boba Fett collection.
+Part 2 of 2 in a series on Metal Earth’s Boba Fett collection.

 The new Metal Earth Boba Fett model kit is the largest and most difficult Metal Earth kit I’ve done.

 Metal Earth was kind enough to provide the Boba Fett Fan Club a kit for this review so I took the money I would have spent on the kit and bought their tool set.
 I’ll touch on that through out too.

 The finished model stands at 7-3/4” tall including base and jetpack missile.
 It is full of complex folds, joints, and curves.

 Part of their ICONX Premium Series, this Boba Fett also falls under the 40th anniversary of “The Empire Strikes Back” merchandise campaign.
 He is appropriately modeled and colored in his “Empire” variant armor.
 I have to say that the lengths that Metal Earth went to to duplicate some of the tiniest details is incredible when you start looking closely.
 The printed detail on the pieces is fantastic.